 Where otherwise reasonably necessary for the school's purposes, including to obtain appropriate professional advice and insurance for the school.

-[To provide support to pupils after they leave the school]
+To provide support to pupils after they leave the school

-[DETAILS]

 The Lawful Basis On Which We Use This Information

 We will only use your information when the law allows us to.
 Most commonly, we will use your information in the following circumstances: -